Attention, Brain & Cognitive Development

 - +44 (0)1865 271403 (fax +44 (0)1865 310447)

 Attention shapes what we act upon and learn from our environment.
 And yet there is much to be discovered about the following:

 - How do attentional processes develop in infants, toddlers and children as they become attentive adults?

 - How does the brain implement these developing functions?

 - How do genetic and environmental factors constrain the development of attention?

 - What is the impact of attentional difficulties on learning over developmental time?

 We ask these questions by studying typically and atypically developing people from early childhood into adolescence and adulthood.
-Our group is also part of the Oxford Centre for Developmental Science.
+Our group is also part of the Developmental Psychology Research Theme.

 How does atypical attention affect developing cognition?

 How do children make decisions about visual information as they get older?